DUI Cases in Pasco County

 The breath testing program in Pasco County has serious problems.
 In fact, in 2015, the Pasco County has used three different agency inspectors.
 In 2017, the agency inspector changed again from Cpl.
 Adam D. Cinelli to Sgt.
 Art Rowland.
 After Sgt.
 Rowland took over as the agency inspector in July of 2017, the problems with keeping the machines in compliance continued.
 The current agency inspector is Barry Nixon who started doing the agency inspections in December of 2017.

-The agency inspectors in Pasco County have previously been caught backspacing and intentionally deleting error warning messages that occurred during monthly agency inspections.
+We previously caught the agency inspectors in Pasco County backspacing and intentionally deleting error warning messages that occurred during monthly agency inspections.
 Other problems resulted in the machines not be in compliance with the administrative rules.